Do you ever wish you were braver?

 And that others’ opinions do not mean anything negative about us or who we are as a person.
 Unless we decide to make it so.

 When we don’t fully trust ourselves, we’re not willing to take the actions that might expose us to this kind of risk.
-Our self-doubt works to keep us emotionally safe and is a completely natural response to fear.
-Our brains want to protect us from any kind of perceived psychological risk.
+Our self-doubt works to keep us emotionally safe and is a natural response to fear.
+Our brains work to protect us from any kind of perceived psychological risk.

 So, what prevents us from trusting ourselves more fully – even, and especially, when we know we’re smart, competent and highly capable?